siddhipandare/IndianArtGeneration/README.md

 |   Warli       |           534         |
 |   Total       |          4771         |

+The final report of the project is also available above.

 ECE 6254 - Statistical Machine Learning Final Project by Nimisha Pabbichetty, Ashwin Kulkarni, Siddhi Pandare and Aakash Venkataraman.
 Georgia Institute of Technology